-No. Technically, it is illegal to arrest someone for failing to pay back their student loans.
-Jail time for unpaid debts used to be a regular occurrence.
-But Congress outlawed the practice and the Supreme Court ruled it unconstitutional back in 1833.
+Technically, it is illegal to arrest someone for failing to pay back their student loans — being sent to debtor’s prison used to be a regular occurrence.
+However, Congress outlawed the practice and the Supreme Court ruled it unconstitutional in 1833.

-- Civil: Matters are legal proceedings between individuals or organizations (lenders, for example.)
+- Civil matters: These are legal proceedings between individuals or organizations (lenders, for example.)
 Punishments include fines and other monetary reparations.
 Civil offenses are usually a failure to perform one’s legal duty.
 They include actions like traffic violations, slander, and negligence.

 The failure to pay back one’s debts, including student loans, falls under civil law.
-Lenders can sue the offending borrower, but jail is not a possible outcome — even if the court convicts them.
+Lenders can sue the offending borrower, but jail is not a possible outcome — even if they are convicted in court.

-You can be sued by a debt collector
+You can be sued by a debt collector, but it will be in civil court

-Pro tip: If you receive a court summons, DO NOT IGNORE IT.
+Pro tip: If you receive a court order to appear, DO NOT IGNORE IT.
 That could lead to an automatic judgment against you — for example, your wages could be garnished, or you could be held in contempt of court (which could ultimately land you in jail.)
-If you get a court summons and cannot appear in court for whatever reason, contact an attorney — many offer a free initial consultation — for advice on what do to.
+If you get a court summons and cannot appear in court for whatever reason, contact an attorney — many offer a free initial consultation — for advice on what to do.

 Jail is a common threat

-Even though it’s illegal to jail someone for not repaying a loan, arrests still happen.
+Even though jailing someone for not repaying a loan is illegal, arrests still happen.
 But people are not jailed due to the debt itself.
 Arrest warrants are issued because someone failed to appear in court.

 Failing to appear for your court date is a criminal offense that can lead to arrest and jail time.

 In other words, failing to pay the loan will not land you in jail.
-Failing to show up in court on your assigned court date may land you in jail.
+Ignoring a court order may land you in jail.

 You could be arrested even if you miss your court date for legitimate reasons, such as not having transportation to the courthouse, being unable to miss work, needing to care for a dependent or failure to receive the summons in the mail.